Chart Color Schemes

 Health performance in Booval is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Booval faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions affect both younger and older age groups.
-Private health cover is extremely low, at approximately 47% of the total population (around 1,359 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Booval faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.
+Private health cover is extremely low at approximately 47% of the total population (~1,359 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.

-Mental health issues and asthma are the most common medical conditions, impacting 15.6% and 11.3% of residents respectively.
-However, 51.4% of residents claim to be completely free from medical ailments, compared to 69.2% in Greater Brisbane.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Booval has a higher proportion of seniors, with 21.8% of residents aged 65 and over (634 people), compared to 15.2% in Greater Brisbane.
+The most common medical conditions are mental health issues (15.6%) and asthma (11.3%), with 51.4% of residents reporting no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age population health is notably challenged by high chronic condition rates.
+The area has a higher proportion of seniors at 21.6%, or 628 people, compared to Greater Brisbane's 15.2%.
 Health outcomes among seniors present some challenges, generally aligning with national rankings.

 Frequently Asked Questions - Health